Relative Dolbeault Geometric Langlands via the Regular Quotient: Duality: The A -Side Data and Fourier-Mukai Dual

 \section{Duality: The \texorpdfstring{$A$}{A}-Side Data and Fourier-Mukai Dual}

-Let $X = G/H$ be an affine homogeneous spherical $G$ variety with abelian regular centralizers and no type $N$ roots.
+Let $X = G/H$ be a tempered affine homogeneous spherical $G$ variety with no type $N$ roots.
 As in the previous sections, we use subscripts to denote the objects coming from the usual Hitchin system for $G$, while relative objects coming from $X$ will be denoted with no subscripts.
-Furthermore, we restrict to the diamond locus for the entirety of this section, denoting for simplicity $\cA = \cA^\diamondsuit$, $\cA^\reg = \cA^{\reg,\diamondsuit}$, and $\cA_G = \cA_G^\diamondsuit$.
-In this section, we will compute the Fourier-Mukai transform over this diamond locus of the period sheaf on $\cM_G$ coming from the relative Hitchin moduli space $\cM$.
+Furthermore, we restrict to the loci $\cA^\natural$ and $\cA_G^\diamond$ for the rest of this paper.

+In this section, we will compute the Fourier-Mukai transform of the $\cP$-period sheaf on $\cP_G$ coming from the symmetries of the relative Hitchin moduli space $\cP$.
 We will express our answer (in Proposition \ref{prop: FM dual with A data}) in terms of data on the $A$-side; namely, in terms of the geometry and invariant theory of the relative Hitchin fibration.
+This is a ``translation-free'' version of the period sheaf on $\cM_G$ obtained by the structure sheaf on $\cM$.